Static Ads vs Dynamic Ads: How to Choose the Right Display Ad Type

-If you found an abandoned shopping cart in a store aisle, you’d have no idea who left it there or why — and, more often than not, you’d be stuck simply restocking those products and hoping for better luck next time with a future shopper.
+Imagine you're shop owner, and you found an abandoned shopping cart in a store aisle.
+You have no idea who left it there or why — you’d be stuck simply restocking those products and hoping for better luck next time with a future shopper.

 E-commerce, however, gives retailers much more insight into the customer who filled that basket and what should happen next.
 That means the opportunity to sell, and to make things right, lives on.
 But it also means customer expectations are much higher — your brand has to deliver or they’ll move on to the next digital storefront.